 At a Glance

-Funding for a team to pursue research, service or documentary projects outside the United States.
+Funding for a team to pursue research, service or documentary project outside the United States

 Inspired by the adventures and pioneering spirit of UNC alumnus Peter McMillan ’81, the Vimy award is given annually to one interdisciplinary team of students (Vimy scholars) working collaboratively to pursue research or service projects outside the United States.
 Made possible by the Global Education Fund, up to $15,000 is provided to fund a summer team project abroad.
 This award is intended to support UNC undergraduate and master’s-level students in completing self-directed or self-designed group projects internationally during the summer.